kitisakphengthar13-stack/SAM3-AutoAnnotator/README.md

 ## Portfolio Summary

-SAM3-AutoAnnotator demonstrates a practical computer vision annotation workflow using Python, Ultralytics SAM3, text-prompted segmentation, CSV export, and project-based output organization.
+SAM3-AutoAnnotator demonstrates a practical computer vision annotation workflow using Python, Ultralytics SAM3, text-prompted segmentation, CSV export, prediction visualization saving, and project-based output organization.

 The project focuses on building a reusable tool around an existing foundation model rather than training a segmentation model from scratch.